UJT or Unijunction transistor – Relaxation oscillator using UJT transistor

 UJT Relaxation oscillator circuit

-This UJT relaxation oscillator circuit is a non linear oscillator used to generate signals that can trigger power control devices such as SCRs and TRIACs.
+The UJT relaxation oscillator circuit is a non linear oscillator used to generate a nonsinusoidal repetitive output signals that can trigger power control devices such as SCRs and TRIACs.
 The UJT acronim comes from: Unijunction Transistor.

 How the relaxation oscillator using UJT transistor work?

 The capacitor C is charged until it reaches the UJT trigger voltage.
 When this happens, it discharges through the UJT E-B1 junction.
 (See the UJT diagram).